nallen05/shieldwall/SHORT-README.txt

 Other:
   *LAST-FAILED-SHIELD*: Holds the last failed test object (for inspection)

 # Common mistakes
- - EXPECT is the first parameter to SHIELD! there is no EXPECT function/macro/keyword!!
+ - EXPECT is the first parameter to SHIELD.
+TRY is the second.
+There are no EXPECT or TRY functions/macros or keywords.
- - in order for a SHIELD's EXPECT & TRY arguments to have access to the same environment you need to either: (A) put the SHIELD inside of a LET form or (B) use a :SETUP form!!
+ - There should NEVER be any keywords after EXPECT & TRY.
+To add keyword parameters to a test, bundle them with the description (before EXPECT/TRY) like this: "my test" -> ("my test" :test #'equalp).
- - to add keyword parameters to, bundle them with the description like this ("my test" :test #'equalp).
-There should never ever be any keywords after EXPECT/TRY!!
+ - in order for a SHIELD's EXPECT & TRY arguments to have access to the same environment you need to either: (A) put the whole SHIELD inside of a LET form or (B) use a :SETUP form

 Use this information to understand SHIELDWALL and generate unit tests using its API.